FudaWiki/fudawiki-files/karuta.md

 Karuta sets are classified into two major families:
 - **E-awase** (絵合わせ, 'picture-matching' or 'card-matching') - these are Karuta that has its roots on the Heian-period (794-1185) game of [Kai-Ooi](/en/kai-ooi) [貝覆い, 'shell covering'], which was originally a game played by the noble class.
 The adaptation of the game into karuta brought the game to the masses.
 The gameplay generally involves matching pairs of cards, or matching a certain type of card with its equivalent other type of card.

-- **Portuguese Deck derivatives** - these are Karuta that are based on the Portuguese playing card decks that were introduced by the Portuguese to Japan in the 1540's.
+- **Portuguese Deck derivatives** - these are Karuta that are based on the Portuguese playing card decks [南蛮カルタ, *nanban karuta*] that were introduced by the Portuguese to Japan in the 1540's.
 They are usually used for gambling and were subject to bans during the Sakoku (1603-1868).

 ## Sets belonging to E-awase
 |Type|Characteristics|